 The grant will be used to train community providers on how to recognize and treat signs of depression and suicide risk in adolescents, especially in post-trauma populations, including victims and survivors of gun violence.
 Previous studies conducted by Fallucco and colleagues have shown that this specialized training program dramatically improves identification and treatment of depression in youth.

 “Adolescent depression and suicide have reached epidemic proportions and we are honored to be able to work with community primary care providers who are on the front lines caring for teens in the Parkland area,” Fallucco said.
 “The majority of adolescents with depression through the country suffer in silence without the treatment they need.
 We hope that this training will help the children and adolescents in the Parkland area receive the care and support they deserve.”

 Joseph, president of the Florida Chapter of the AAP, said the group is also discussing other potential collaborations with the Florida Department of Health to better address pediatric depression.
 For example, the state currently has a hotline for pediatricians to talk with a pediatric psychiatrist to help in management of depression.

 “Barriers that can keep them from receiving mental health treatment adversely affect adolescents with depression.
 Our goal is to change that,” said Joseph.

 The training will guide primary care physicians on strategies to implement depression screening and treatment in a primary care setting and is tentatively scheduled to begin this summer and conclude in the fall.

-Chief, Division of Child and Adolescent Psychiatry; Program Director, Child and Adolescent Psychiatry Fellowship
+Associate Chair for Academic Affairs and Faculty Development; Program Director, Child and Adolescent Psychiatry Fellowship

 Associate Dean for Equity and Inclusion; Chief, Division of Pediatric Bariatrics